nforgeio/neonKUBE/Images/neon-registry-cache/README.md

 # Description

-This image derives from the offical [registry](https://hub.docker.com/_/registry/) and is intended to operate as a pull-thru registry cache for a neonCLUSTER that can reduce the network traffic to upstream image registries.
+This image derives from the offical [registry](https://hub.docker.com/_/registry/) and is intended to operate as a pull-thru registry cache for a neonHIVE that can reduce the network traffic to upstream image registries.

 # Environment Variables